-If your trip to Omori is all locked in but your itinerary is looking a little empty, let us give you a few hints and tips.If you want to see more, Tokaanu Thermal Pools, Lake Rotopounamu and Tongariro National Trout Centre are favorites with visitors and within a short drive of the town center.
+If your trip to Omori is all booked but your itinerary is a bit on the empty side, let us give you a helping hand.If you’re eager to see more, Tokaanu Thermal Pools, Lake Rotopounamu and Tongariro National Trout Centre are top picks with visitors and within a short drive of the downtown area.

 We know you’re eager to test out these new wheels of yours.
 How about taking a short trip out to Taupo?
 Just 20 miles away, roll down those windows and feel the breeze in your hair on the drive there.
 Taupo Hot Springs ought to be high up on your list here.
 Huka Falls and Craters of the Moon are must-see attractions too.
 Situated 25 miles away, Whakapapa is another popular tourist destination.
 If you swing by, be sure to check out Mt Ruapehu, Mt Tongariro and Te Porere Redoubt.

 Rent a car and see Omori at your own pace.
 Want to soak up some nearby natural areas?
 Opt for an SUV.
 This vehicle is ideal for those seeking outdoor adventures.
 Just want to get from A to B and traveling with just a few bags?
 If you aren’t planning on driving very far, a compact or a mini is a great option.

 First of all, there’s a huge range of luxurious rental vehicles available in Omori.
 What you go with is largely dependent on how much you’re willing to spend as well as what you plan to do.
 Specialty vehicles often spare no expense when it comes to comfort and class.
 If you want to treat yourself, why not grab an SUV with all the bells and whistles, or perhaps a flashy mid-sized vehicle?
 Alternatively, if you just need something to zip around town in at the cheapest price possible, go for an economy compact vehicle (or something else that’s unlikely to break the bank).